-Check Google Transparency Report
+Check The Google Transparency Report

-To check whether your Magento store is blacklisted by Google or other authorities, you can use Google Transparency Report to diagnose the security status of your Magento.
+To check whether your Magento store is blacklisted by Google or other authorities, you can use the Google Transparency Report to diagnose the security status of your Magento.

 Visit the Google Transparency Report Site Status page and enter your Magento URL.
 You can also check Site Safety Details and Testing Details on this page.

-Any file that’s been modified recently on your server might be a part of the hack.
+Any file that’s been modified recently on your server might be a part of the Magento hacked store.
 In this case, your Magento files and folders should be checked thoroughly against malware injections.
 You can quickly compare your Magento core files with a fresh copy of Magento core files by using the diff command in SSH Terminal.
 If you are not familiar with the command line, you can manually check your files using any file management client.

 You can also download and use DiffMerge to compare files.
 It is available on Windows, OS X, and Linux.
 Remember, when comparing your store with new Magento files, make sure to use the same version of Magento including extensions and any applied patches.
 I’d also advise to remove and reinstall all the themes, extensions, and custom modules, etc., after a hack to ensure that they are functioning free of malware.

 To clean a malware from your Magento database, you can log into the database admin area and search for suspicious content like spammy keywords, links to other domains, malicious PHP-based functions such as preg_replace, str_replace, eval, base64_decode, gzinflate, etc. Also, the most common table for Magento malware is the core_config_data table.
 Hackers specifically target the Magento store’s footer and header area via this table.